 Make your own Thanksgiving Gratitude Plate that expresses the things you are thankful for and becomes a treasured Thanksgiving display item.

 Holidays have a history.
-Of course we have the original Pilgrim and Native American story from 1621.
-Even though Thanksgiving is our most widely celebrated national holiday, it didn’t become part of the permanent federal calendar until 1941.
-Surprised?
-So were we!
-Enjoy exploring the resources we've gathered and a short book list to share with younger children.
+Thanksgiving has the original Pilgrim and Native American story from 1621.
+Yet our most popular national holiday didn't become part of the permanent federal calendar until 1941.
+Enjoy exploring the resources we've gathered to learn more.

 Thanksgiving Resources For You